airwolff/prompt-architect/README.md

 simple_explanation: >
   [A simple, child-level explanation of the subject to demonstrate core understanding.]
 ```

-## 🔮 Future Vision: Independence and Automation
+🔮 Future Vision: Independence and Automation
 This project currently operates as an agentic architecture within a general AI environment like Gemini, with the user manually orchestrating the workflow.

-The ultimate vision is to transition this entire system to a **local, automated environment, likely using Python**.
+The ultimate vision is to transition this entire system to a local, automated environment, likely using Python.
 The components in this repository—the agent instructions and knowledge files—serve as the direct blueprint for that future build.
 They ensure that the core logic, data structures, and prompts are well-defined, tested, and validated before any production code is written.
 This "prompt-first" development approach allows for rapid prototyping and iteration on the system's logic in a flexible environment before committing to a specific code implementation.